oceanprotocol/docs/user-guides/asset-hosting/uploader.md

 12. Last Metamask pop-up (promise!): Sign one more message to access the transaction ID.

 13. Woohoo 🎉 You did it!
 You now have an Arweave transaction ID for your asset.
 Pop on over to arweave.net/{YOUR_TXID} to admire your handiwork, you'll be able to access your file at that link.
-You can use that link to now go and publish your asset on Ocean Market.
+You can use that link to now go and publish your asset on [Ocean Market](../../developers/uploader/uploader-ui-marketplace.md).

 ![Screenshot of Uploader UI 'Get DDO link' button](../../.gitbook/assets/hosting/uploader-ui-copy-ID.png)

-### How to store an asset on Arweave with the Uploader
+### How to Safely Store Your Precious Files with Ocean Uploader Magic 🌊✨

-Install the library using npm or yarn:
+Excited to get your files safely stored?
+Let's breeze through the process using Ocean Uploader.
+First things first, install the package with npm or yarn:

 ```bash
 npm install @oceanprotocol/uploader